turketwh/csc231core/preparation/module1.md

 # CSC 231: Preparation Guide For Module 1

 ## Read And Watch
-Read the following chapters of the *Course Reader* linked from Module 0 of the course Canvas site.
+Read the following chapters of the *Course Reader* linked from *Course Administration* module of the course Canvas site.

+By Friday, August 29, 2025:

 * Chapter 1: Syntactic Structures
 * Chapter 2: Finite State Machines
+* Chapter 3: Finite State Machines: Actvities Introduction

+By Wednesday, September 3, 2025:
+* Chapter 4: Non-Deterministic Finite State Machines
+* Chapter 5: Non-Deterministic Finite State Machines: Activities Introduction

-That content is approximately 11 pages of reading.
-Note that there may be a few videos linked in the reading that should be watched.
+There may be a few videos linked in the reading that should be watched.
 These will be annotated in a special callouts in the reading, each labeled as *Video Resource*.

-## Assess
+## Questions And Clarification
-After completing the work indicated above, answer the questions in the *Module 1 Preperation Assessment* in the course Canvas site by the deadline indicated in Canvas.
-Note that most, though not necessarily all, of the questions will be from the *Check your understanding* sections at the end of each chapter of the *Course Reader*.
+If you have questions you would like to ask about the material in the reading, submit them though the *Questions And Clarification* Google form linked from *Module 1* in the course Canvas site.